Skip to Content

 Ronda’s old town

 Today Ronda may be a bit more on the tourist trail, but it’s still kept plenty of its original charm.
-It’s still got that small town feel, with no high-rises or big branded hotels, and if you walk for 20 minutes in any direction you’ll find yourself out in the countryside.
+It still has a small town feel, with no high-rises or big branded hotels.
+And if you walk for 20 minutes in any direction, you’ll find yourself out in the countryside.

 Ronda is close enough to Seville or Málaga for a day trip, but as well as stunning views, there’s more than enough to see and do to make it worth staying a night or two.
-So if you’re looking for a spot for a relaxed Spanish city break – or an add on to a trip to Seville, Granada or the coast, here are some of my favourite things to do in Ronda.
+So if you’re looking for a spot for a relaxed Spanish city break – or an add-on to a trip to Seville, Granada or the coast – here are my favourite things to do in Ronda.

 The best things to do in Ronda, Spain